A Star is Born, Black Panther win 2019 Golden Globe movie nominations

 A Star Is Born, Black Panther, Bohemian Rhapsody and Crazy Rich Asians nabbed Golden Globe 2019 movie nominations, while TV shows The Assassination of Gianni Versace, The Americans, Killing Eve and The Marvelous Mrs. Maisel are also up for awards.

-A Star is Born led the movie pack with nominations for best drama film, best director, best actor (both for Bradley Cooper), best actress (for Lady Gaga) and best original song (for Shallow).
+A Star is Born led the movie pack with nominations for best drama film, best director (for Bradley Cooper) , best actor (Cooper again), best actress (for Lady Gaga) and best original song (for Shallow).
 Black Panther scored three nominations -- best drama film, best score and best original song (for All The Stars)

 Leslie Mann, Danai Gurira, Terry Crews and Christian Slater announced the nominations for the 76th Golden Globes from Los Angeles' Beverly Hilton Hotel on Thursday morning,